 What Is The West Nile Virus?

-Rather than telling members of local Palm Beach County communities like West Palm Beach, Delray Beach, Lake Worth, Boynton Beach, Jupiter, Wellington, and Boca Raton to worry about the recent spike in confirmed West Nile virus cases, the health department is simply suggesting that people be aware of the issue, and to take steps to avoid becoming bitten by a mosquito.
-But what can you do to avoid coming in contact with a mosquito?
+Rather than telling members of local Palm Beach or Broward county communities like West Palm Beach, Delray Beach, Lake Worth, Boynton Beach, Jupiter, Wellington, and Boca Raton to worry about the recent spike in confirmed West Nile virus cases, the health department is simply suggesting that local residents and tourists be aware of the issue.

-Mosquito Prevention Tips From Your Local Mosquito Exterminators
+Mosquito Control Tips – Your Local Mosquito Control Company

 Wear Bug Spray